belivan/flir_stereo/catkin_ws/src/mmpug_flir_ros/README.md

 This package provides a custom ROS driver for the FLIR Boson camera.
 Currently, it is able to switch between raw and colorized video.

+This FLIR ROS driver also has time synchronization with Nvidia Jetson Xavier.

 ## Installation

 1. Make sure you have OpenCV installed, with sources.
 I do a source build of